letoram/tui-bindings/lua/doc/lua-tui.md

 For bchunk\_out the 'data\_handler' can also take a string buffer itself, and sending / closing / management will be handled internally entirely.

-These methods are preferredas they are asynchronous and non-blocking.
-If you want, you can call the 'lua\_file' method on the blob that will transform it into a normal Lua 'file' type metatable, with all the caveats that entail.
+These methods are preferred they are asynchronous and non-blocking, though it is also possible to call read/write directly as part if the normal processing.

+For more information on blobio, see 'binary IO' further below.

 # System

 The last category is about other system integration related features, that only indirectly contribute to the content that is to be presented.
+Some of these functions are not strictly part of arcan-tui but rather added to not avoid heavier dependencies (e.g. luaposix) but still be able to write something like a command-line shell or terminal emulator.
+These functions are covered in the system integration section further below.

 There are a few calls that can be used directly to communicate that some event has occured.
 These are: